-Vitamin D is an important natural remedy when you have high blood pressure.
+Vitamin D is an important natural remedy for high blood pressure.
 Vitamin D helps to regulate blood pressure partly through its effects on calcium metabolism, partly through beneficial hormone actions, and because it can interact directly with your DNA to switch certain genes on and off.

 Vitamin D lowers high blood pressure